Connecting Through Learning

 Hosted at The University of Technology Sydney

-We are excited to announce our 2026 conference: Connecting Through Learning to be held at UTS in early June 2026 (exact date tbc).
+We are excited to announce our 2026 conference: Connecting Through Learning to be held at UTS on 16th and 17th June 2026.

 Higher education stands at a crossroads and 2026 is the year we choose a new direction.
 Join national and global leaders as we rethink, redesign, and renew the promise we make to every learner.
 This is a call to courage, collaboration and reinvention.
 And it starts with you.